dsharew/responsive-miller-column/README.md

 <h2> Interfaces </h2>
-The lib defines two data classes so far.
+The plugin defines two data classes so far.
 <h5> Category </h5>
 Data class that defines the columns.